-The Center will help the private sector to navigate 54 distinct business climates, will make hard-to-obtain data available and understandable, and will facilitate peer-to-peer introductions.
-We will give African entrepreneurs exposure to New York’s private sector, help potential partners find each other, share best practices, and explore how private enterprise can help drive transformational developments on the continent.
+The Center will help the private sector to navigate 54 distinct business climates.
+We will facilitate peer-to-peer introductions and help potential partners find each other, share best practices from the continent, and drive thought leadership on private enterprise can transform the African continent.

 Why Africa today?